ellisv/oxid-standard/web/modules/eli/symfony/README.md

 * Provides integration with Symfony/Debug component if kernel is in debug mode
 * Automatically injects Container to objects which were created with `oxNew()` (`oxRegistry::get()` also, because it uses `oxNew()` internally) and implements ContainerAwareInterface
+* Integration for PSR-3 logging if logger service is available

 ## Installation